slange-dev/docker-centos8-ansible/README.md

   - `latest`: Latest stable version of Ansible, with Python 3.x.

-The latest tag is a lightweight image for basic validation of Ansible playbooks.

 ## How to Build

 This image is built on Docker Hub automatically any time the upstream OS container is rebuilt, and any time a commit is made or merged to the `master` branch.
 But if you need to build the image on your own locally, do the following: